ninomyaovo/STAT418-Final-Project/README.md

 These steps can also be found on shinyapps.io --> user guide --> Working with Shiny for Python.

 # Notes
-The exploratory data analysis can be found in the "Project Proposal" folder.
+The process of obtaining the data and exploratory data analysis can be found in the "Project Proposal" folder.

 The actual data ```pokemon_clean.csv``` can be found in the "Second Part Project" folder.